alphagov/govuk-import-export-prototype/answer/apply-authorised-economic-operator-aeo-status.markdown

 Before you apply:

-s1.
-Check that you meet the [requirements for being an AEO](/government/publications/notice-117-authorised-economic-operator) - you’ll need to show that you have ways to stop people tampering with your goods, eg a container in transit. s2.
-You’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport)
+* check that you meet the [requirements for being an AEO](/government/publications/notice-117-authorised-economic-operator) - you’ll need to show that you have ways to stop people tampering with your goods, eg a container in transit.
+* you’ll need an EORI number - how you get one depends on whether you're [registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [not registered for VAT.](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport)

 ^You can [check if your business already has an EORI number.](http://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en)